 You can do this in two ways:

 You can take the ferry from the Mayflower Steps jetty over to Mount Batten, or walk/bus/drive there.
-Find a Mayflower Volunteer by the structure who will help you write your own message or story on one of the metal tags which you can tie to the structure.
+Between 11am and 5pm, weather permitting, you should find a Mayflower Volunteer by the structure who will help you write your own message or story on one of the metal tags which you can tie to the structure.